FredrikAleksander/CPP-Reflection/README.md

 Once installed, set an environment variable `LLVM_ROOT` to the root of the installation directory.
 You can skip this step, but an environment variable makes the CMake command simpler.

-##### Install Boost 1.59

-This part sucks, but we've gotta do it.
-Download the [sources](https://sourceforge.net/projects/boost/files/boost/1.59.0/) and build it using [these instructions](http://www.boost.org/doc/libs/1_59_0/more/getting_started/unix-variants.html#easy-build-and-install).

-Once installed, set an environment variable to `BOOST_ROOT` like we did for LLVM.

 *Create a build directory.*